wmorgan/dcos-docs/1.8/administration/overlay-networks/index.md

 * You can create multiple overlay networks to isolate different portions of your organization, for instance, development, marketing, and production.

-**Note:** Isolation guarantees among subnets depend on your CNI implementation and/or your firewall policies.
+**Note:** Isolation guarantees among subnets depend on your firewall policies.

 [Learn how to use overlay networks in your applications](/docs/1.8/usage/overlay-networks/).